tiredtait/ForthMatrix190/README.md

 M+, M- ( Matrix1 Matrix2 -- adds/subtracts Matrix1 from Matrix2, storing the result in Matrix2)
 TransposeMatrix ( works with square matrixes )
-M* ( Matrix1 Matrix2 -- OutputMatrix Multiplies two matrixes and drops the address pointer of an output matrix )
+M* ( Matrix1 Matrix2 -- OutputMatrix Multiplies two matrixes and drops the address pointer of an output matrix ) InvertMatrix ( Matrix -- calculates the inverse of the matrix in-place )

 Vector functions:
 ColumnVector ( flag that defines vector as a column )